Fiscal Year 2016: No Current Data Available Fiscal Year 2017: State cultural and resource management

 Application Procedures

-2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+OMB Circular No. A-102 applies to this program.
+OMB Circular No. A-110 applies to this program.
 OMB Circular A-102 applies to this program.
 OMB Circular No. A-11 applies to this program.
-The application forms must be downloaded from the Grants.gov website at http://www.grants.gov.
+The application forms mut be downloaded from the Grants.gov website at http://www.grants.gov.
 Applicants for sub-awards from the states should consult the office of the official designated as the single point of contact within the State for more information on the process the State requires to be following in applying for assistance.

 Award Procedures